boost-ext/di/README.md

         Storage
     >(),
     PerRequests <
-        Bind<Limit>::InName<On>::InCall<Storage, LoadTracker>,  // bind (in name) only when Storage and PriorityQueue,                                          // LoadTracker were created in given order LoadTracker
+        Bind<Limit>::InName<On>::InCall<Storage, Load>,         // bind (in name) only when Storage and PriorityQueue                                           // Load were created in given order
     >(),
     Bind<int>::InCall<Selector>::To(87)                         // bind external value
 ));